SamTremblay18/Hockey-Shot-Classification/README.md

   - This approach was the first discussed and the most simple to manipulate the data.
 The 576 frames was determined by finding the slowest (most frames) shooting/pass trial and used as a reference.
 All shooting/pass trials under 576 frames were then added frames from the pre-shot, so that all trials were of 576 frames.
 The assumption was that the small addition of pre-shot (skating and stick-handling before the shot) was going to be negligible and would not negatively affect the model's accuracy while keeping 100% of the data.
   - After opening the data and the markers, a function (Preprocess_1) was created to run all the preprocessing step and it was stored into the P_processed1 dictionary.

-- Method 2: reframe to 576 and biomechanics sensor configuration (BSC)
+- Method 2: reframe to 576 and hands sensor configuration (BSC)
-  - This approach is the same as the first one with only one exception, it used the BSC.
-This approach was only selecting the sensors from both hands, both feet and the pelvis, as suggested in the literature (Jang et al., 2018).
+  - This approach is the same as the first one with only one exception, it used only the two hand's sensor.

-- Method 3: resampling and BSC
-  - This method was recently designed, therefore, it still needs some optimization.
-The idea is to resample the trials using a signal resampling function instead of adding frames at the beginning of the trials.
-This means that only the data from the shot is part of the trials, instead of having some undesired signal with the shot (method 1 & 2).
-Also, an estimate was made to obtain the resampling number of 400 frames, so a deeper analysis is required to find the ideal resampling rate.
-It also uses the BSC.

 ## 3 - CNN Method 1
 - I'm just staring to test different models' architechture.
 The first CNN was to compare the result with the other 2 preprocessing method.
 The goal is to keep on building with Chollet's method.
 - The last CNN model used was inspired by hfawaz https://keras.io/examples/timeseries/timeseries_classification_from_scratch/
 ## 4 - CNN Method 2
-- Gab's model and hfawaz's model were implemented
-## 5 - CNN Method 3
-- Same as method 2